Astros back at full force, and that means the Mariners are back on the losing end, 5-2

-With all due respect to Alex De Goti, Aledmys Diaz, Jason Castro, Ronnie Dawson, Chase McCormick, and Taylor Jones, the Mariners finally faced the real Houston Astros for the first time in the 2021 season.
+With all due respect to Alex De Goti, Aledmys Diaz, Jason Castro, Ronnie Dawson, Chase McCormick and Taylor Jones, the Mariners finally faced the real Houston Astros for the first time in the 2021 season.

 And the result?
 Well, it was a similar outcome to many of Seattle’s games at Minute Maid Park over the past five seasons – defeat.